 - Use of anatomic and functional imaging to assess response.

 - Response assessment using anatomic and functional imaging appears to be superior to that of anatomic imaging alone.

 - A Children's Oncology Group study evaluated surveillance CT and detection of relapse in intermediate-stage and advanced-stage Hodgkin lymphoma.
 The majority of relapses occurred within the first year after therapy or were detected based on symptoms, laboratory, or physical findings.
 The method of detection of late relapse, whether by imaging or clinical change, did not affect overall survival.
 Routine use of CT at the intervals used in this study did not improve outcome.
 The concept of reduced frequency of imaging has been supported by other investigations.[35-37]

-- Caution should be used in making the diagnosis of relapsed or refractory disease based solely on anatomic and functional imaging because false-positive results are not uncommon.[32-36] Consequently, pathologic confirmation of refractory/recurrent disease is recommended before modification of therapeutic plans.
+- Caution should be used in making the diagnosis of relapsed or refractory disease based solely on anatomic and functional imaging because false-positive results are not uncommon.[38-42] Consequently, pathologic confirmation of refractory/recurrent disease is recommended before modification of therapeutic plans.

 - Hueltenschmidt B, Sautter-Bihl ML, Lang O, et al.: Whole body positron emission tomography in the treatment of Hodgkin disease.
 Cancer 91 (2): 302-10, 2001.
 [PUBMED Abstract]

 - Friedberg JW, Canellos GP, Neuberg D, et al.: A prospective, blinded comparison of positron emission tomography (PET) with gallium/SPECT scintigraphy in the staging and follow-up of patients (pts) with de novo Hodgkin's disease.
 [Abstract] Leuk Lymphoma 42 (Suppl 1): P-123, 64, 2001.